dadosfera/dadosfera-ai-oss/docs/source/development/development_workflow.md

 eval $(minikube -p minikube docker-env)
 ```

-Next, you can build Orchest's images.
+Next, you can build Dadosfera AI's images.
 Again, there is an important realization to make here and that
 is that the images you build are given a specific _tag_.
-This tag is used by the Orchest Controller
+This tag is used by the Dadosfera AI Controller
-(`orchest-controller`) to manage the Orchest Cluster, thus if you build images with tag `X` but
+(`dadosfera-controller`) to manage the Dadosfera AI Cluster, thus if you build images with tag `X` but
-deploy the `orchest-controller` with tag `Y`, then the `orchest-controller` will start pulling the
+deploy the `dadosfera-controller` with tag `Y`, then the `dadosfera-controller` will start pulling the
 images with tag `Y` from DockerHub (instead of using the locally built images with tag `X`).
 This
 will become important when {ref}`rebuilding images after making code changes <dev-rebuilding-images>`.